microsoft/Windows-universal-samples/Samples/WiFiDirectServices/README.md

 # Wi-Fi Direct services sample

+> [!Important]
+> The Windows.Devices.WiFiDirect.Services Namespace is deprecated.

 Shows how to use the Wi-Fi Direct services API to publish and discover services over Wi-Fi Direct.

 > **Note:** This sample is part of a large collection of UWP feature samples.